MSemihBozkurt/INVEST_AI/README.md

 ## About The Project

-The application begins with a detailed risk profile questionnaire to assess the user's financial situation, investment goals, knowledge level, and risk tolerance.
+The application begins with a risk profile questionnaire to assess the user's financial situation, investment goals, knowledge level, and risk tolerance.
 Based on the answers, a personalized investor profile is generated.

 The main chat assistant then uses this profile to:
 1. Identify suitable stock symbols for the user via an **Insight Agent**.